Harker-Hackers/Schedule-API/README.md

 ## Warnings and info

-If an endpoint returns `{"data": None}`, it means there are no results.
-This can happen when you try to get the schedule of Saturday, or getting the current period after school is over.
+If an endpoint returns `{"data": null}`, it means there are no results.
+This can happen when you try to get the schedule of a weekend, or after school is over.